JetBrains/python-skeletons/README.md

 visible names, no generic types).
 So you cannot use these expressions in Python 3 function annotations.
 See also related work below.

+If you want to create a parameterized class, you should define its parameters in the mock return type of a constructor:

+    class C(object):
+        """Some collection C that can contain values of T."""

+        def __init__(self, value):
+            """Initialize C.

+            :type value: T
+            :rtype: C[T]
+            """
+            pass

+        def get(self):
+            """Return the contained value.

+            :rtype: T
+            """
+            pass

+### Versioning

 The recommended way of checking the version of Python is:

     import sys

     if sys.version_info >= (2, 7) and sys.version_info < (3,):
         def from_27_until_30():
             pass

+A skeleton should document the most recently released version of a library.
+Use deprecation warnings for functions that have been removed from the API.

 Related Work